Refined Chabauty--Kim computations for the thrice-punctured line over $\mathbb{Z}[1/6]$: Computing Chabauty--Kim loci in depth 2

-The second step in computing the Chabauty--Kim locus $X(\bZ_p)_{\{2,q\},2}^{(1,0)}$ consists in computing on each residue disc a $p$-adic approximation of the power series representing the defining Coleman function~\eqref{eq:depth2-function}.
-We already discussed the calculation of the coefficients, so the problem is reduced to finding power series for the polylogarithmic functions $\log(z)$, $\Li_1(z)$, and $\Li_2(z)$.
-Later we will also need the power series for $\Li_3(z)$ and $\Li_4(z)$, so we discuss here the general problem of calculating power series for $\Li_n(z)$ for arbitrary~$n$.
+The second step in the computation of the Chabauty--Kim locus $X(\bZ_p)_{\{2,q\},2}^{(1,0)}$ consists in computing on each residue disc a $p$-adic approximation of the power series representing the defining Coleman function~\eqref{eq:depth2-function}.
+We already discussed the computation of the coefficients, so the problem is reduced to finding power series for the polylogarithmic functions $\log(z)$, $\Li_1(z)$, and $\Li_2(z)$.
+Later we will also need the power series for $\Li_3(z)$ and $\Li_4(z)$, so we discuss here the general problem of computing power series for $\Li_n(z)$ for arbitrary~$n$.
 In order to achieve this, we adapt the work by Besser and de~Jeu \cite{besser:lipservice} which contains an algorithm for computing $\Li_n(z)$ for any $z \in \bC_p \smallsetminus \{1\}$.
 We can exploit the fact that we work in $\bZ_p$ rather than $\bC_p$ to improve the convergence of the power series.

 For each $(p-1)$-st root of unity $\zeta$ in $\bZ_p$ write $U_{\zeta}$ for its residue disc, consisting of all elements of $\bZ_p$ reducing to $\zeta$ modulo~$p$.
 Those residue discs $U_{\zeta}$ with $\zeta \neq 1$ cover $X(\bZ_p)$.
 Any element $z \in U_{\zeta}$ can be written as $z = \zeta + pt$ with $t \in \bZ_p$ and we wish to compute $p$-adic approximations of the power series in the parameter~$t$ for $\log(\zeta + pt)$ and for $\Li_m(\zeta + pt)$ for various $m$.
 We denote the coefficients of the latter series by $(a_{m,k})_{k \geq 0}$, so that we have